 Our partnership with the NIIS addresses the use of inhalants among Indigenous people.

 The National Rural Health Alliance (NHRA) is the peak non-government body for rural and remote health in Australia.
-It is made up of 34 national organisations representing health consumers, healthcare professionals, students, educators and researchers, and Indigenous health interests.
-The Alliance's member bodies work collaboratively to achieve its Vision of health and wellbeing in rural Australia.
+It is made up of 34 national organisations representing health consumers, healthcare professionals, students, educators and researchers, and Aboriginal and Torres Strait Islander health interests.
+The Alliance’s member bodies work collaboratively to achieve its Vision of health and wellbeing in rural Australia.
 It takes a broad view of health and has a keen eye on the social and economic determinants of health and wellbeing.
 The Alliance believes that all Australians should have equitable access to appropriate health services, regardless of geographical location.
 Meeting the challenge of good health in rural and remote areas will continue to depend in part on strong partnerships between individuals, organisations and governments located in both metropolitan and rural areas.

 Rural Health West is a not-for-profit, membership-based organization.
 As the workforce agency for Western Australia, they aim to work collaboratively with organisations and individuals to ensure that the health needs of rural Western Australians are met by a high-quality, sustainable health workforce.
 The staff of Rural Health West are committed to supporting health professionals and their families in fulfilling the opportunities offered by life in the unique State of WA.